What is EMDR therapy?

 What is your level of training?

-I'm an EMDR Therapist working towards certification.
-This means I've decided to go beyond the basic training that qualifies me to practice EMDR, and engage in a diligent and detailed consultation process.
-I work regularly with someone more intensively trained than me to make sure I'm upholding the highest ethical standards and fidelity to the model, because it's important that I'm doing the best job possible to support my clients' healing.
+I'm a Certified EMDR Therapist.
+I chose to go beyond the basic training that qualifies me to practice EMDR, and engage in a rigorous and detailed consultation process.
+I work regularly with someone more intensively trained than me to make sure I'm upholding the highest ethical standards and fidelity to the model, because it's important to me that I do the best job possible to support my clients' healing.
 All of my training was completed with Dr. Stephen Dansiger, PsyD, LMFT and Dr. Jamie Marich, PhD at the Institute for Creative Mindfulness.